Gambia: Grief, fear and anger over deadly cough syrup | Africanews

 Its already weak health institutions were hit hard by Covid, with a 2020 UN assessment saying the pandemic had "exposed the shortcomings in the nation's healthcare system".

-The UN flagged limited expertise, a shortage of basic equipment and a chronic lack of health professionals.
+The UN flagged limited expertise, a shortage of basic equipment, and a chronic lack of health professionals.

 According to World Bank data, The Gambia in 2019 had just 0.1 physicians per 1,000 people -- less than a twentieth of the numbers in Canada.